Doggie-Chat/DoggieChat/README.md

 5. **Security**:
    - The web application incorporates security measures to protect user data and ensure a secure experience.
    - User passwords are stored using secure hashing techniques, preventing unauthorized access to sensitive information.
-   - The application follows secure coding practices to mitigate common web application vulnerabilities, such as cross-site scripting (XSS) and SQL injection.
    - User authentication and authorization mechanisms are implemented to control access to the application's features and resources.

 The Doggie Chat web application architecture provides a simple and efficient platform for users to chat with AI puppies.
 It leverages client-side technologies like HTML, CSS, AJAX, jQuery, and Bootstrap, along with server-side technologies and database management, to deliver a seamless and engaging user experience.